devnationworld/aboutus/README.md

 # Resources
 [Developer resources, tools, humour and events.](https://github.com/devnationworld/resources) You'll find links to resources we share in our newsletter.

 [Developer Nation newsletter.](https://github.com/devnationworld/developer-newsletter) We've recently started sharing our newletter editions on GitHub.
+[Join the conversations with fellow subscribers.](https://github.com/devnationworld/developer-newsletter/discussions)

 [Research Reports.](https://www.developernation.net/resources/reports) Our free research reports give you the most interesting insights from each of our research waves, helping you keep the pulse on the latest developments.